calyxir/calyx/docs/tutorial/frontend-tut.md

 The program is short enough for us to pick apart line by line:
 1. We specify an array, `avec`, which will have four integers.
 The `input` keyword means that an external harness will populate the array.
-2. We specify another array, `sos`, which will also have four integers.
-(TK: this will change to `output sos: int` after https://github.com/cucapra/calyx/issues/1459 lands, so the copy will become lighter: "We specify `sos`, a register.")
+2. We specify `sos`, a register.
 The `output` keyword means that we will populate `sos` in our program.
 3. The `map` operation gets the values of `avec` and raises each to the second power.
 We stash the result in a new array, `squares`.
 The number `1` denotes a *parallelism factor* of 1, meaning that the operation is performed sequentially.
 We will improve this shortly.
-4. The `reduce` operation walks over `squares` and accumulates the result into an array.
-(TK: "a register").
+4. The `reduce` operation walks over `squares` and accumulates the result into a register.
 The parallelism factor is again `1`.

 ## Running our example